djjlewis/djjlewis.github.io/_posts/2019-07-23-show-macos-default-writes-preferences.md

 exactly) and found this [SO question](https://apple.stackexchange.com/questions/251356/how-to-get-a-list-of-available-defaults-write-terminal-commands-for-os-x-el-ca?newreg=657aae87b1374367bc8d626d26f997d4) asking the same.

-Unfortunately it's been closed as too broad (not exactly sure why as seems like a perfectly valid question to me, but he that's SO sometimes for you!), although there is a nugget in the comments about using `defaults read`.
+Unfortunately it's been closed as too broad (not exactly sure why as seems like a perfectly valid question to me, but hey that's SO sometimes for you!), although there is a nugget in the comments about using `defaults read`.
 If you try running this, it could be a bit overwhelming as it clocks in at over 50,000 lines on my system!

 Another clue in that post however pointed to the fact that the actual settings are stored under `~/Library/Preferences` and a quick `ls` in here will show various `.plist` files.
 If you try and read these, you'll just get gobbledygook as